browserify/watchify/readme.markdown

 # watchify

-watch mode for browserify builds
+Watch mode for browserify builds

 [![build status](https://secure.travis-ci.org/substack/watchify.png)](http://travis-ci.org/substack/watchify)

-Update any source file and your browserify bundle will be recompiled on the spot.
+Update any source file and your browserify bundle will be incrementally recompiled on the spot.

 # example